 Clients trust Brandon Allen to thoroughly understand any complex matter he faces, to outwork his opponents, and to deliver favorable results without unnecessarily combative behavior.
 While he has successfully handled complex commercial cases across industries, Brandon is a go-to attorney for large construction cases and energy disputes.
 In fact, Legal 500 has recognized Brandon’s strong track record in Energy Litigation.
-He has achieved successful outcomes in high-stakes, multi-million dollar cases for clients such as Energy Transfer Partners, Wood Group Mustang, United Salt Corporation, Zachry Construction, and Wisenbaker Builder Services.
+He has achieved successful outcomes in high-stakes, multi-million dollar cases for clients such as Energy Transfer Partners, Wood Group Mustang, United Salt Corporation, Zachry Construction, and Beazley Group.
 Driven by the desire to make things right, Brandon explores every detail in a dispute and has been known to turn challenging cases around completely in favor of his clients.

 Zachry Construction Corp. v.
 Port of Houston Authority